NuclearPhoenixx/Lightmeter/README.md

 Fully autonomous instrument for measuring and logging the levels of artificial night sky brightening.

 This instrument is based on a microcontroller, a light sensor and the data logging capabilities, all compatible with the Arduino IDE so that it is easy to update, improve & maintain.
 As long as there is power and space on the uSD Card the board automatically measures the current light levels in lux and saves it together with a timestamp and current temperature from an ultra-precise RTC to the uSD Card.
-All the data is JSON formatted and saved with as little whitespace as possible to ensure a long runtime.
+All the data is CSV formatted and saved to ensure a long runtime.
 No other requirements.

 This project was inspired by the Kuffner-Sternwarte Lightmeter and aims to be an easier to use all-in-one instrument.
 More info about the [idea](https://github.com/Phoenix1747/Lightmeter#idea) is below.